 04 of 04

 Whether corded or cordless, electric pole chainsaws are great specialized tools for more extensive tree pruning work.
-With a 2-in-1 detachable pole and chainsaw, this is the perfect tool for hard-to-reach branches up 10 to 15 feet above the ground.
-These pruners are also great for cutting larger branches, 1 to 6 inches in diameter, that traditional pruners can't handle.
+With a two-in-one detachable pole and chainsaw, this is the perfect tool for hard-to-reach branches up 10 to 15 feet above the ground.
+These pruners are also great for cutting larger branches, one to six inches in diameter, that traditional pruners can't handle.

 If you do not do a lot of tree trimming, this product might not be worth the investment.
 But if you live on a wooded property, a pole chainsaw might be an indispensable tool.